 Terrence Malick studied philosophy at Harvard before being awarded a Rhodes scholarship.
 After a short time at Oxford, he left without finishing his dissertation.
 His adviser there was the behaviorist Gilbert Ryle.
 Reportedly, he left Oxford because of a disagreement with Ryle concerning how to understand the concept of the “world” in 19th and 20th century Continental philosophers (principally, Kierkegaard, Heidegger, and Wittgenstein).
 Malick’s translation of Heidegger’s Vom Wesen des Grundes was published by Northwestern University in 1969.
 He didn’t start making films until 1973.

 His most recent release, The Tree of Life, could be summed up as a film-adaptation of the book of Job.
-The film opens with a quote: “Where were you when I laid the foundation of the earth…when the morning stars sang together, and all the sons of God shouted for joy?”
+The film opens with the Biblical lines: “Where were you when I laid the foundation of the earth…when the morning stars sang together, and all the sons of God shouted for joy?”
 (38:4,7).

 It’s a uniquely insightful movie that will be cherished by the philosophically inclined.